 Along with this case, there have been 3 others that were determined to have been unfair clauses.

-3. Implementing an appropriate clause
+d) Implementing an appropriate clause

 Not all non-disparagement clauses are considered unfair terms, but the ACCC has a high threshold when it comes to determining when it is.
 The below are some factors to keep in mind if you intend on inserting a non-disparagement clause into your standard contract:

-a.
-Keep it simple and clear as it would have a higher chance of being valid, than a complex and broadly drafted clause.
+a) Keep it simple and clear as it would have a higher chance of being valid, than a complex and broadly drafted clause.

-4. Are there other ways to deal with negative comments?
+Are there other ways to deal with negative comments?

-Another option is to undertake mediation.
-This is where you organise a meeting between the disgruntled customer and someone from your team to talk through the issue.
+Alternatively, you can undertake mediation.
+This is where you organise a meeting between the disgruntled customer or supplier and someone from your team to talk through the issue.
 If you require assistance to conduct the mediation, CLS has a qualified mediator in the team who could assist.

-If you have questions on any of the above and/or require assistance with managing bad reviews, you can get in touch with us via firstname.lastname@example.org or 1300 632 247 or via our Contact Us page.
+If you have questions on any of the above and/or require assistance with managing bad reviews, you can get in touch with us via firstname.lastname@example.org or 1300 972 092 or via our Contact Us page.